sonic-net/SONiC/doc/voq/lag_hld.md

 ### 3.1 Configuration

+* The **LAG configuration** in VOQ chassis is same as is done in non-VOQ chassis system.
+No changes are required.
+LAG expected to be configured on local ports only.
+No requirement to make system port specific LAG configuration.
 * The name of the LAG in the PORTCHANNEL table should be unique within the entire VOQ System.
-* A new configuration attribute called the "system_lag_id" is added to the PORTCHANNEL table.
-This attribute is required only for a Distributed VOQ System and must have a unique value for each LAG in the system.
-No other **LAG configuration** changes are required.
+User must make sure that name of PortChannel is unique across the chassis system and must start with "PortChannel".
 * Also no changes are required for **LAG Member** configuration and **LAG Interface** configurations.
 PORTCHANNEL_MEMBER table and PORTCHANNEL_INTERFACE table are used in the same way how they are used in non-chassis system.

 ### 3.2 Modules Design

-#### teamd: teammgrd

-teammgrd, while receving PortChannel configuration, validates the given system_lag_ld for whether it is already used or not.
-The STATE_DB LAG_TABLE entry is used for this validation.
-If the given system_lag_id is found to be used already, team device will not be created.

-Changes in teamd/teammgrd include:
- * Retrieving "system_lag_id" from CONFIG_DB PortChannel configuration
- * Accessing STATE_DB LAG_TABLE to validate system_lag_id

 #### teamd: teamsyncd

-teamsyncd in teamd docker sends "system_lag_id" as additional information to orchagent.
-The configuration of PortChannel results in creation of team device in the kernel.
-Upon detection of this device, teamsyncd retrieves the "system_lag_id" corresponding to the team device from CONFIG_DB PORTCHANNEL table.
-This system_lag_id along with other PortChannel information are sent to APPL_DB LAG_TABLE

-Changes in teamd/teamsyncd include:
- * Connection to CONFIG_DB to get system_lag_id of local LAG
- * Enhancements to include system_lag_id in the information sent to the APPL_DB
+* teamsyncd will act as if its single asic sonic system and on local ports LAG management.
+So, there is no changes required in teamsyncd.

 #### orchagent: portsorch
-**Local LAG**: portsorch sends the system_lag_id in SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID attribute to SAI while creating LAG in SAI.
-This system_lag_id is the newly added attribute in the PortChannel entry from APPL_DB LAG_TABLE entry.
+**Local LAG**: portsorch obtains a system wide unique system_lag_id from centralized database CHASSIS_APP_DB. portsorch sends this system_lag_id in SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID attribute to SAI while creating LAG in SAI.
 After creating local LAG, the PortChannel with switch_id and system_lag_id is written to the SYSTEM_LAG_TABLE in centralized database CHASSIS_APP_DB.
 The lag members of the local LAG use local port ids.
 Any member addition/removal members to a local LAG is written to the SYSTEM_LAG_MEMBER_TABLE in centralized database CHASSIS_DB.
 For lag members, the PortChannel name and system port alias of the local port members are used as the key.

 **Remote LAG**: To create LAG corresponding to the remote LAG, the system_lag_id will be from corresponding entry from SYSTEM_LAG_TABLE from CHASSIS_APP_DB.
 The Lag members for a remote LAG will be specified using the OID of the corresponding system port objects.

 Changes in orchagent/portsorch include:
  * Port structure enhancement to store the system lag info such as system lag name (alias), system lag id and switch_id.
+ * Connecting to SYSTEM_LAG_ID_ALLOC_TABLE in CHASSIS_APP_DB to get allocated unique system_lad_id
  * Subscribing to SYSTEM_LAG_TABLE and SYSTEM_LAG_MEMBER_TABLE from CHASSIS_APP_DB
  * Enhancements to lag and lag member processing tasks to process the entries from above mentioned tables in addition to processing LAG_TABLE and LAG_MEMBER_TABLE from local APP_DB.
 Same APIs are used for processing both local and remote LAGs with minor modifications
- * Validation of system_lag_id and generating a waring/log message if the validation fails.
  * Lag creation enhancements to send SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID attribute
  * Writing local LAG and LAG members to centralized database CHASSIS_APP_DB.
- * Creating entry in LAG_TABLE in STATE_DB for remote LAGs with system_lag_id and update LAG_TABLE entry with system_lag_id for local LAGs.

 ## 4 Databases